megaease/easeagent-spring-petclinic/README.md

 - Step 4.
 If you want to check the tracing data, you could click the `explore` in the left menu bar.
 Click the `Search - beta` to switch search mode.
 Click `search query` button in the right up corner, there is a list containing many tracing.
 Chose one to click.

 ![tracing](./doc/images/tracing.png)

+## Appendix

+The introduction about full metrics collected by the Prometheus is at [here](https://github.com/megaease/easeagent/blob/master/doc/prometheus-metric-schedule.md)

 *-- End --*